Alexkael/Alexkael.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a Lecturer (Assistant Professor) in Computer Science at the University of Exeter, previously I worked at the Chinese Academy of Sciences and the University of Liverpool.
-I earned my PhD from the University of Liverpool, under the guidance of [Prof. Xiaowei Huang](https://cgi.csc.liv.ac.uk/~xiaowei/) and [Prof. Xinping Yi](https://sites.google.com/site/xinpingyi00/).
+I earned my PhD from the University of Liverpool, under the supervision of [Prof. Xiaowei Huang](https://cgi.csc.liv.ac.uk/~xiaowei/) and [Prof. Xinping Yi](https://sites.google.com/site/xinpingyi00/).

-I am an enthusiastic and dedicated researcher doing research on developing efficient and reliable algorithms for modern machine learning models and applications.
+I am interested in developing efficient and reliable algorithms for modern machine learning models and applications.
 I focus on key aspects such as generalisation, robustness, privacy, and interpretability, always striving to provide formal theoretical guarantees and analyses.
-Additionally, I am actively engaged in the emerging field of building trustworthy Large Language Models (LLMs).
+Additionally, I am actively engaged in the emerging field of LLMs and ai4science.

 I am pleased to announce multiple openings for PhD and internship positions for the 2024/25 academic year.
 Scholarships are available through the [University of Exeter](https://www.exeter.ac.uk/study/pg-research/funding/phdfunding/) and the [CSC-Exeter program](https://www.exeter.ac.uk/study/pg-research/csc-scholarships/).
 If you are interested in these opportunities or would like to discuss potential collaborations, please don't hesitate to contact me at g.jin@exeter.ac.uk.